AlirezaAccelerates/Mixed-integer-temporal-modeling-GAN/README.md

 # Fluid overload predicting using a meta-model with the integration of synthetic data

-This repo aims at providing insight into the workflow of the ["Improving mixed-integer temporal modeling by generating synthetic data using conditional generative adversarial networks: a case study of fluid overload prediction in the intensive care unit"]() paper, not a neuanced analysis and step by step coding and acheivng the results summarized in the paper.
-That's said, you can easily use and expand the provided workflow and draw the appropriated performance results based on your application and avaiable data.
+This repo aims to provide insight into the workflow of the ["Improving mixed-integer temporal modeling by generating synthetic data using conditional generative adversarial networks: a case study of fluid overload prediction in the intensive care unit"]() paper, not a nuanced analysis and step-by-step coding and achieving the results summarized in the paper.
+That said, you can easily use and expand the provided workflow and draw the appropriate performance results based on your application and available data.

 ## Overview
 ![](Overview.png)